Bool76/bools-wiki/docs/vscode/prettier/README.md

 "Format on Save" - We might want to set this as a default

-YOu can select some files to ignore (and directories?). `.prettierignore`
+You can select some files to ignore (and directories?). `.prettierignore`
 - Needs to be located in the root of the project directory
 - `*.html` for example would ignore all html files.
 This could be useful